 Chinese Foreign Minister Wang Yi, also a member of the Political Bureau of the Communist Party of China Central Committee, attends a press conference on China's foreign policy and external relations on the sidelines of the fourth session of the 14th National People's Congress (NPC) in Beijing, capital of China, March 8, 2026.
 (Xinhua/Li Xin)

-China and India are important neighbors and both belong to the Global South, sharing deep cultural ties and extensive common interests, Chinese Foreign Minister Wang Yi said at a press conference on Sunday on the sidelines of the fourth session of the 14th National People's Congress of the People's Republic of China.
-He answered questions from journalists from home and abroad on China’s foreign policy and external relations, Xinhua News Agency reported.
+As each other's important neighbors, and members of the Global South, China and India enjoy profound civilizational ties, and share extensive common interests, Chinese Foreign Minister Wang Yi said at a press conference on Sunday on the sidelines of the fourth session of the 14th National People's Congress of the People's Republic of China.
+He answered questions from journalists from home and abroad on China's foreign policy and external relations, Xinhua News Agency reported.

 Wang made the remarks in response to a question regarding the current state of China-India relations, the progress in their improvement and the future trajectory given that relations between the two countries have returned to a normal track and India is serving as the chair of BRICS this year.

-The two sides should follow the direction set by the leaders of the two countries, remove disruptions and meet each other halfway, Wang said, outlining four perspectives.
+The two sides should follow the direction set by our leaders, remove interference, and advance toward the same goals, Wang said, outlining four perspectives.

 Global Times